 In the control phase, a controller is used to generate the signal $u_i$ that is applied to the plant.
-The control signal is designed to drive the plant to the next state $x_{i+1}$ towards the desired state $x_{des,i+1}$ on step in the future.
-The controller includes information of $x_{des,i+1}$, ${\bf{X_i}}$ and NG-RC prediction of the uncontrolled system ${\bf{\hat W}}_{\bf{X}}{\mathbb{O}}_{{\bf{X}},i}$.
+The control signal is designed to drive the plant to the next state $x_{i+1}$ toward the desired state $x_{des,i+1}$ one step in the future.
+The controller includes information of $x_{des,i+1}$, ${\bf{X}}_i$, and NG-RC prediction of the uncontrolled system ${\bf{\hat W}}_{\bf{X}}{\mathbb{O}}_{{\bf{X}},i}$.

 The rest of the paper is organized as follows.
 In Sec. \ref{sec:Control}, we describe the general formulation for a dynamical system whose evolution is described by a discrete map, followed by the ML-based control law formalism used in this work.
 In Sec. \ref{sec:NGRC}, we introduce the theoretical background of the NG-RC and describe how well it suits the proposed control algorithm.
-In Sec. \ref{sec:HenonMap}, we describe the dynamical system used as plant for our proposed control method, which details on implementation is shown in Sec. \ref{ControllingHenonMap}.
+In Sec. \ref{sec:HenonMap}, we describe the dynamical system used as a plant for our proposed control method, which details on implementation is shown in Sec. \ref{ControllingHenonMap}.
 Section \ref{sec:Results} is dedicated to the results.
-Here, we use our method to control the H\'{e}non map to three different desired states.
+Here, we use our method to control the H\'{e}non map to three different desired trajectories.
 We show that our algorithm can correctly learn the system in the presence of noise, thus showing to be a robust controller.
-Last, we close the manuscript with discussions, conclusions and future directions in Sec. \ref{sec:Discussions}.
+Last, we close the paper with discussions, conclusions, and future directions in Sec. \ref{sec:Discussions}.